Guardians vs. Twins Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 16 doubles, two triples, six home runs, 24 walks and 29 RBI (56 total hits).
-He has swiped five bases.
+- Ramirez has 57 hits with 16 doubles, two triples, six home runs, 24 walks and 30 RBI.
+He's also stolen five bases.

-- Ramirez will look for his seventh straight game with a hit in this matchup.
-In his last 10 games he is hitting .267 with four doubles, a triple, a home run and five RBI.
+- Ramirez will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is batting .267 with four doubles, a triple and five RBI.

 Ramírez Recent Games